 Mercy is currently using IMRT for treatment of prostate cancer.
 Proper alignment of the patient is crucial to the success of IMRT.
 Therefore, Mercy invested in the B-Mode Acquisition and Targeting System or BAT.
 BAT is an advanced ultrasound system that allows us to precisely locate the prostate gland daily prior to radiation treatment, which increases accuracy and lessens patient side effects.

-Dr. Collins, our Medical Physicist, and our Radiation Therapists work together to create and deliver an individual treatment plan for each patient.
+Dr. Grant is a Board Certified Radiation Oncologist, he works along with our Radiation Therapists and Medical Physicist to create and deliver an individual treatment plan for each patient.